ecmwf-ifs/loki/README.md

           vmap[v] = v.clone(dimensions=v.dimensions[1:])
   routine.body = SubstituteExpressions(vmap).visit(routine.body)
   ```

+* SymPy will by default attempt to re-write certain expressions during
+  code generation.
+These changes are numerically neutral, but may
+  introduce round-off error in complex expressions.
+There are a few
+  places in the package and some in the transformation script that
+  suppress this feature (`with evaulate(False):`).

 * The treatment of boolean logic in SymPy is fundamentally different
   to numbers, so a variable can either be a boolean or a number.
 To get